 The simple answer is they all use different computer systems to record your details.
 And because these systems aren’t connected, the health and care organisations looking after you can’t see the information each other holds on you.

-But that’s about to change with the introduction of the Birmingham and Solihull Shared Care Record – previously called the Health Information Exchange.
+But that’s now changing with the introduction of the Birmingham and Solihull Shared Care Record – previously called the Health Information Exchange.

 Our experience of working with COVID-19 has shown how important it is for the health and care professionals caring for a person to be able to see their information without delay when needed.
 The Shared Care Record will make a joined-up approach to health and care much more possible.